 The 20-day Rate-of-Change measures the percentage price change over a 20-day period, which is about a month.
 Again, stocks with big positive price changes over a 20-day period show above average strength that will be reflected in the technical rank.
 A big decline over a 20-day period would negatively affect the technical rank.

-The first chart shows Home Depot with the 50-day average (green) and the 20-day Rate-of-Change in the indicator window.
-Remember, HD had an SCTR score of 97.4 on December 5th (dotted blue line).
-Medium-term, price was over 10% above than its 50-day average and the 20-day Rate-of-Change was greater than 9%.
+The first chart shows Home Depot with the 50-day average and the 20-day Rate-of-Change indicator.
+Remember, HD had an SCTR score of 97.4 at the time this chart was created.
+Medium-term, price was over 10% above its 50-day average and the 20-day Rate-of-Change was greater than 9%.
 Those are mighty strong numbers.

 The second chart shows Whirlpool (WHR) with the same indicators, but a completely different technical picture - again.
 Remember, WHR had a SCTR score of 3.50 on December 5th.
-The stock was trading over 5% below its 50-day average and the 20-day Rate-of-Change was below -2.5%.
+The stock was trading over 5% below its 50-day moving average and the 20-day Rate-of-Change was below -2.5%.
 These numbers are not that drastic and definitely an improvement over the levels seen in late November.
-However, ranked with the other 500 S&P 500 stocks, these negative numbers did not help Whirlpool and kept its technical rank in the bottom 10%.
+However, ranked against other large-cap stocks, these negative numbers did not help Whirlpool and kept its technical rank in the bottom 10%.

 The 3-day slope of the PPO-Histogram is also used to gauge short-term momentum.
 The Percentage Price Oscillator (PPO) measures the percentage difference between the 9-day EMA and the 26-day EMA of a stock.
 The PPO-Histogram is the difference between the PPO and its 9-day EMA.
 In a sense, the PPO measures momentum and the PPO-Histogram measures the momentum of the PPO.
 Taking this indicator one step further, the 3-day Slope of the PPO-Histogram measures the degree of change in the PPO-Histogram over a 3-day period.
 The slope is simply the rise over the run (rise/run), which is the 3-day change in the PPO-Histogram divided by 3.
 SharpCharts does not have an indicator for this, but a quick look at the charts tells us if the slope is positive or negative.
 We can also see when the slope is relatively steep or flat.
 A steep slope reflects a sharp change, while a flat slope reflects a slight change.